March 10, 2026

 Bowman Gray continues to offer something money can't buy: Authenticity.
 Other tracks have tried to copy the formula, but none have perfected the art of entertainment like the Madhouse.
 It's where NASCAR began, it's grassroots, and it's an experience you won't forget."

 When are races typically held?
-The 77th season of racing at Bowman Gray Stadium (BGS) will be held from late April 2025 to late August 2025.
+The 2026 season of racing at Bowman Gray Stadium (BGS) will be held from mid April to late August.
 Details and dates haven't been posted but should be available soon on Bowman Gray Racing's homepage.
 All races are Saturday evenings.
 Gates open at 6 p.m., and races begin at 8 p.m., though times/dates are subject to change due to weather.

 Where is the racetrack?
 Bowman Gray is a mile southeast of downtown Winston-Salem at 1250 S. Martin Luther King Jr Drive.
 (See it in Google Maps here.)
 The track is adjacent to the Winston-Salem State University campus and surrounds the team's football field.

-How do I get tickets (and much are they)?
-Tickets are $12 adults, $2 kids (ages 6-11), and free for kids 5 and under.
+How much are tickets?
+Tickets are $12 adults, $2 kids, and free for kids 5 and under.
 Tickets are sold ahead of time on the Bowman Gray website and on race nights at the BGS entry gates.
-One big thing to note: In years past, tickets sold at the gate are cash only (no cards), though this could change before the start of the 2025 season.
-If you're short on cash, know that ATMs are available at each entry gate.
+NOTE: In years past, tickets sold at the gate are cash only (no cards), though this could change for the 2026 season.
+If you're short on cash, ATMs are available at each entry gate.

 What is parking like?
 Parking is free.
 Signage will help guide you to designated lots, all of which are well-lit and staffed by security.
 Handicap parking is also available.
 See more parking details online here.